Is Japanese Really Difficult to Learn? And Why?

 Showing process of becoming Kanji

-“Kanji” is sometimes the motivation for foreigners who start learning Japanese, and it can also become the initial significant challenge for learners.
-In Japan, alongside “hiragana,” corresponds to Roman letters in English, and “katakana,” which represents foreign languages, “kanji” are used.
+“Kanji” is sometimes the motivation for foreigners who start learning Japanese, and it can also become the initial significant hurdle for learners.
+In Japan, alongside “hiragana” corresponds to alphabets in English, and “katakana,” which represents foreign languages, “kanji” are used.

 Bits of knowledge